 Return value

-The function returns a string representing the URL-encoded version of the input string.
+A string representing the URL-encoded version of the input.

 Example